KxSystems/kafka/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/kxsystems/kafka)](https://github.com/kxsystems/kafka/releases) [![Travis (.org) branch](https://img.shields.io/travis/kxsystems/kafka/master)](https://travis-ci.org/kxsystems/kafka/branches)

+## Introduction

 `kfk` is a thin wrapper for kdb+ around [`librdkafka`](https://github.com/edenhill/librdkafka) C API for [Kafka](https://kafka.apache.org/).
 It is part of the [_Fusion for kdb+_](https://code.kx.com/v2/interfaces/fusion/) interface collection.

-Please [report issues](https://github.com/KxSystems/kafka/issues) in this repository.

-See [code.kx.com/v2/interfaces/kafka](https://code.kx.com/v2/interfaces/kafka/) for full documentation.

 This interface is supported for the following platforms

 * 32 & 64 bit MacOS and Linux
 * 64 bit Windows

-The following sections outline the instructions for building from source the linux, macOS and Windows builds the kafka interface for kdb+.
+## New to kdb+ ?

+Kdb+ is the world's fastest time-series database, optimized for ingesting, analyzing and storing massive amounts of structured data.
+To get started with kdb+, please visit https://code.kx.com/q/learn/ for downloads and developer information.
+For general information, visit https://kx.com/

+## Documentation

+Documentation outlining the functionality available for this interface can be found [here](https://code.kx.com/v2/interfaces/kafka/).

+## Running

-## Linux & Mac
+### Linux & Mac

-### Step 1
+#### Step 1

 Build or install the latest version of `librdkafka`.
 The minimum required version is v0.11.0.

-#### Install
+##### Install

 _macOS_